NeuroJSON/jdata/JData_specification.md

 and maintenance efforts.
 Similar arguments can be made for the Common Data Format (CDF) or Network Common Data Format (netCDF) that are partly derived from HDF.
 In addition, the MATLAB mat-file format and Tecplot data format are also used among the research communities.
 Wide-spread adoption of these formats has been hindered by the need for proprietary software or libraries, and usage is generally limited to the respective user communities.

-### JSON and UBJSON
+### JSON and Binary JData

 The JavaScript Object Notation (JSON) format is a text-based data format that is known for its complex data storage capability, excellent portability and